Jim Bob and Michelle Duggar Break Silence on Son Josh's Guilty Verdict - E! Online

 The former 19 Kids and Counting star, 33, was found guilty of one count of receipt of child pornography and one count of possession of child pornography on Thursday, Dec.
 9. He had pleaded not guilty to both, and his attorneys told E!
 News they plan to appeal.

 Parents Jim Bob and Michelle Duggar exclusively tell E!
 News in a statement, "This entire ordeal has been very grievous.
-Today, God's grace, through the love and prayers of so many, have sustained us.
+Today, God's grace, through the love and prayers of so many, has sustained us.
 Our hearts and prayers are with anyone who has ever been harmed through CSAM [Child Sexual Abuse Material]."

 The couple's statement went on to mention Josh's wife Anna Duggar, who welcomed their seventh child on Oct.
 23.